fcmutuc/rectangles-app/README.md

 This is an app that uses Fabric.js and React to implement certain algorithms that analyze rectangles and features that exist among rectangles.

+When there are two rectangles on the drawing canvas, you can see if the following:

+* the two rectangles intersect (intersection)
+* one of the rectangles is wholly contained within another rectangle (containment)
+* the two rectangles are adjacent (adjacency)

+**Note: Currently, this app supports rendering at most two rectangles on the drawing canvas.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Prerequisites